planck-repl/planck/site/src/planck-namespaces.md

 * `planck.io`
 * `planck.shell`

-You can always evaluate `(ns-interns 'planck.core)`, for example, to see the symbols in 'planck.core, and then use the `doc` macro to see the docs for any of the symbols.
+To explore these namespaces, you can evaluate `(dir planck.core)`, for example, to see the symbols in `planck.core`, and then use the `doc` macro to see the docs for any of the symbols.

 ### `planck.core`